joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/06/16/us/politics/biden-gun-control-laws.html?searchResultPosition=5

 **3 Men Charged in Case That Spotlights Attacks on the Media**\
-`The homes of New Hampshire Public Media journalists were vandalized after they aired a sexual harassment investigation involving a prominent businessman in the state.`\
+`The homes of New Hampshire Public Radio journalists were vandalized after they aired a sexual harassment investigation involving a prominent businessman in the state.`\
 https://nytimes.com/2023/06/16/business/media/nhpr-attacks-arrests.html?searchResultPosition=6

 **U.S. Open Shows a Fiercer Side, but Low Scores Abound Anyway**\